futu-sto-tech/stockholm-happy-face/api/README.md

 The solution is based on [Prisma][prisma].
 It uses the hosted database solution and the generated client code to support a REST API which exposes all functionality.

+## Authentication

+The API does not enforce any authentication at this point.
+This will change in the future.

 ## REST API Documentation

 <details><summary>GET <code>/api/users</code></summary>